-Bernd Fitzenberger\, Karsten Kohn\\, Alexander C. Lembcke\\\ September 10, 2006
+Bernd Fitzenberger, Karsten Kohn, Alexander C. Lembcke February 7, 2007

-Abstract: The design of the German wage-setting system offers the opportunity to explicitly distinguish between the effect of union power as measured by net union density (NUD) and the effect of collective bargaining coverage.
-Using linked employer-employee data, we simultaneously analyze the effect of both union variables on the structure of wages.
-Ceteris paribus, a higher share of employees covered by collective or firm-level contracts is associated with higher wages.
+Abstract: The design of the German wage-setting system offers the opportunity to explicitly distinguish between the effect of union power as measured by net union density (NUD) at an aggregate level and the effects of collective bargaining coverage at the firm level and at the individual level.
+Using linked employer-employee data and applying quantile regressions, we simultaneously analyze the respective effects on the structure of wages.
+Ceteris paribus, a higher share of employees covered by industry-level or firm-level contracts is associated with higher wages.
 Yet bargaining coverage has negative impacts on individual wage levels and on wage dispersion.
 The average partial effect of NUD is also negative, and most strikingly so in upper parts of the distribution.
 In line with an insurance motive, union representation thus compresses the wage structure.

-Keywords: Union density, collective bargaining coverage, wage structure, quantile regression, linked employer-employee data, Germany.
+Keywords: Union density, collective bargaining coverage, wage structure, quantile regression, linked employer-employee data, Structure of Earnings Survey 2001, Germany.